Marc-Edison-Vergeire/My_Portfolio/SOC Python Projects/AI-PassForge-with-Gemini/README.md

 <br>
 <h2>How This Project Helps the SOC Analyst</h2>
 <p>For a <b>Security Operations Center (SOC) Analyst</b> or <b>Incident Responder</b> working under high pressure, this utility speeds up containment and hardening workflows.
 During an active incident phase, an analyst must quickly cycle compromised administrative credentials across various infrastructure elements—such as firewall interfaces, database connections, and SIEM logging collectors.
 Instead of wasting valuable time clicking through graphic interfaces or filling out manual terminal prompts, the analyst can pass conversational commands to the script to create unique, high-entropy keys instantly.</p>
-<p>It also accelerates lab provisioning.
-When setting up multi-OS virtual home labs to test security tools like Wazuh managers, Ubuntu servers, and Active Directory endpoints, analysts can spin up randomized credentials on the fly.</p>

 <p>Finally, the tool demonstrates advanced secure coding practices to engineering leaders, proving that an analyst can leverage cutting-edge Artificial Intelligence while strictly maintaining local cryptographic data isolation.</p>